All of our sprint work is tracked in Jira. The workflow depends on what type of work we're dealing with: Planned or unplanned ("surprise!") work.

 It's also better to pick up Needs Peer Edit tickets before committing to a new ticket.
 Something that needs a peer edit is close to done, and helping things across the finish line helps get value into users hands, and frees us up to think about new problems.

 This step is for all of the work to be done by the assignee: Research, meeting with SMEs, information architecture, writing, incorporating peer edits, SME review, and so on.
-Tickets are moved to this step once work is started by the TW, and remain here until the work is either complete, ready for peer review, or it becomes blocked.
-If additional large edits are needed after the peer review, the ticket can be moved back to In Progress for those edits.
+Tickets are moved to this step once work is started by the TW, and remain here until the work is either complete or it becomes blocked.

 This step is for tickets that cannot be moved forward by the team.
 This could be because we're waiting for a response from a SME, or for a feature to deploy, or for final signoff.
 The team keeps an eye on this column for tickets that may need escalation.
 Putting something in Blocked rather than In Progress lets us see the status of every ticket at a glance.